abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 >
 > Imagine a row which just got a `9` fixed because of `pruneCellsByFixed`.
 If we don’t run the function again, the row may be left with one non-fixed cell with a `9`.
 When we run this row through `pruneCellsByExclusives`, it’ll consider the `9` in the non-fixed cell as a _Single_ and fix it.
 This will lead to two `9`s in the same row, causing the solution to fail.

-So the reason we added `fixM` is that we run the two pruning strategies one after another.
+So the reason we added `fixM` is that, we run the two pruning strategies one-after-another.
 That way, they see the cells in the same block in different states.
-If we were to merge the two pruning functions into one such that they work in lockstep, we would not need to run `fixM` at all!
+If we were to merge the two pruning functions into a single one such that they work in lockstep, we would not need to run `fixM` at all!

 With this idea, we rewrite `pruneCells` as a single function: